Chinese Wikipedia: Community

 According to Wikimedia Statistics, in January 2021, the majority of viewers and editors on the Chinese Wikipedia were from Taiwan and Hong Kong.
 Numerous viewers and users are from Macau, Singapore, Malaysia, United States and other countries with a high Chinese diaspora; but there are some viewers from China as well.

 In April 2016, the project had 2,127 active editors who made at least five edits in that month.

 The most discussed and debated topics on the Chinese Wikipedia are political issues in Chinese modern history.
 For example, the six most edited articles as of August 2007 were Taiwan, Chinese culture, China, Mao Zedong, Chiang Kai-shek, and Hong Kong, in that order.
 In contrast, issues such as the Israeli–Palestinian conflict are much less contentious.

-Due to the audience base, Wikipedians from China, Taiwan, and other regions had engaged in editing conflicts over political topics related to Cross-Straits relations.
-Due to the censorship in mainland China, Chinese Wikipedia's audience comes primarily from Taiwan, Hong Kong, Macau, Singapore and the diasporas in Malaysia, the United States, Canada, Australia, South Korea (including Koreans from China), totaling approximately 60 million people.
-Chinese Wikipedia has more than 9,100 active users as of July 2021, and this number is increasing.
+Wikipedians from China, Taiwan, and other regions have engaged in editing conflicts over political topics related to Cross-Straits relations.
+Due to the censorship in mainland China, Chinese Wikipedia's audience comes primarily from Taiwan, Hong Kong, Macau, Singapore and the diasporas in Malaysia, the United States, Canada, Australia, and South Korea (including Koreans from China), totaling approximately 60 million people.
+Chinese Wikipedia has more than 9,100 active editors as of July 2021, and this number is increasing.